Prediction is very difficult, especially if it’s about the future.

 These days, cars are equipped with the latest entertainment systems, making it far easier to listen to podcasts than ever before.
 Voice command with Apple’s Siri allows you to play the latest episode of your favourite podcast without taking your eyes off the road or hands off the wheel.

 Podcasts that aim for a car-commuting audience may shine.
 Take That’s Incredible! as an example.
-It’s an Australian podcast produced by the Mamamia network for Japanese carmaker, Subaru, aimed at keeping kids engaged in the backseat.
+It’s an Australian podcast produced by the Mamamia network for the Japanese carmaker, Subaru, aimed at keeping kids engaged in the backseat.

 Although declining, AM/FM/DAB+ Radio in Australia is still the most listened to media in the car, at 66%.
 Even though in 2020 podcast awareness is at 87%, higher than the US, at 75%, other strong competitors to podcast listening remain CD players and digital music.
 So, there’s still an opportunity for brands to consider the in-car environment as the industry looks to close the radio gap.